Buy online and

-Founded in 1972, The Bookplate Society is the direct descendant of the world's first such organisation, the Ex Libris Society, 1891-1908, and its creation and successor, the Bookplate Exchange Club.
-So now in 2012 we are celebrating the Society's 40th anniversary.
+Founded in 1972, The Bookplate Society is the direct des-cendant of the world's first such organisation, the Ex Libris Society, 1891-1908, and its creation and successor, the Bookplate Exchange Club.
+So in 2012 we celebrated the Society's 40th anniversary.
 Our purpose is to encourage the production, use, collecting, and study of bookplates.
-We achieve this through our publications, lectures, visits to collections, members' auctions, social meetings, and exhibitions.
+We achieve this through our publications, members' auctions, visits to collections, social events, talks, and exhibitions.

 THE FRANKS CATALOGUE IS DIGITIZED AND AVAILABLE ONLINE